 Hire a professional

 If WordPress sounds good to you, but you want some hand-holding getting things set up, you could hire a professional web site developer like Christine The Designer.
-Christine focuses on WordPress and offers her WordPress Theme Modification Package for $950.
+Christine focuses on WordPress and offers her WordPress Theme Modification Package for $1500 (Pricing accurate as of Aug 2018).
 She’ll help you register your domain name (in case you were still intimidated even after reading previous articles in this series), install WordPress at your hosting company, help you select a Theme and modify it slightly.
 Finally, her package includes two training sessions to show you how to make changes to your site in the future.
 Wow, that’s a great deal, if you ask me!

 Hopefully, one of these options will fit your needs.
 You can build a great-looking site in a few days if you use a template-based system, already have a logo, know what colors you want to use and have an idea about content you want to include.
 Alternatively, you could learn to build your own site using WordPress and then have access to thousands of plugins.
 Finally, you could hire a professional to get you up and running in just a few weeks using WordPress.

 [Update August 2016: If you’d like to get another opinion about options on building a small business web site, check out this informative blog post from Studio5Innovation, a Seattle-based marketing and design company.]